 One of the black boxes from the Cessna has been taken to Washington, D.C., for inspection.
 The National Transportation Safety Board (NTSB) also maintains records of all maintenance work performed on the aircraft, which should help provide a comprehensive picture of the cause.

-The last message that was sent from Biffle’s plane
+The last message sent from Biffle’s plane

 “Emergency landing.”
 That’s what the frantic text that one of the passengers aboard the plane had sent right before the crash.
 Michael Graham, a member of the NSTB, said in a news conference on Saturday that they haven’t been able to identify who sent this message.